farhan85/Misc/python/iotsitewise/factory_demo/README.md

 ## Creating Grafana dashboards

-As a pre-requisite, you must create your own [custom managed prefix list](https://docs.aws.amazon.com/vpc/latest/userguide/managed-prefix-lists.html), specifying which host IPs can access the Grafana dashboards.
+As a pre-requisite, you must create your own [custom managed prefix list](https://docs.aws.amazon.com/vpc/latest/userguide/managed-prefix-lists.html), specifying which IPs can access the Grafana dashboards.

 The EC2 instance running the Grafana service only accepts HTTP connections, and because of this, access to the Grafana dashboard is restricted to a customer-managed prefix list which you should